DearKarl/Simulation_Based_Classification/README.md

 ## Project Goal

 The project aims to overcome the limitations of classical kinetic analysis—such as initial-rate methods, linearising transformations, and integrated rate laws—which struggle to describe systems with multiple catalyst resting states.
-The neural network is trained on diverse simulation-generated concentration–time profiles, allowing it to learn complex temporal behaviours and accurately classify catalytic mechanisms beyond the scope of traditional kinetic models.
+The neural network is trained on diverse simulation-generated concentration–time profiles, allowing it to learn complex temporal behaviours and accurately classify catalytic mechanisms beyond the scope of traditional kinetic analysis methods.

 ## Highlights